AdobeDocs/analytics-platform.en/help/data-views/component-settings/overview.md

 * **Consistency**: Everyone in your organization that works on one or more projects that are based on a data view that uses context labels gets the same behavior.
 * **Visibility of features and templates**: Certain visualizations and features only appear when the proper context label is assigned.
 For example:

-  * A [Map](/help/analysis-workspace/visualizations/map.md) visualization does display properly only when Customer Journey Analytics knows which fields represent latitude and longitude.
+  * A [Map](/help/analysis-workspace/visualizations/map.md) visualization does display properly only when Customer Journey Analytics knows which components represent latitude and longitude.
   * Specific [templates](/help/analysis-workspace/templates/use-templates.md) are visible only when the correct context labels are applied and the associated components become available.

 Context labels may be required in the following situations: